It's Moomin Day!•

 The question is…How will you spend Moomin Day?!
 Perhaps a good way to start, if you are new to Moomin Valley is to figure out which Moomin Character are you?!
 There are 18 main Moomin characters - from the calm and collected Moominmamma who never gets flustered and always knows just what to do; to her adventurous and curious son Moomintroll who loves to see new and exciting things, collecting rocks and shells and traveling over the sea…and then of course there is my favorite character “Stinky” who is always playing practical jokes on people, eavesdropping, vandalizing and stealing things lol!
 He is a mischievous little creature who is proud of his ability to outwit the police and basically just cause trouble!
 A list of of the main Moomin Valley characters can be found here.

-Once you have chosen your favorite character, perhaps it is time to join them in their adventures through one of their many story books, comic strips or by collecting Moomin mugs, jewelry, tea towels or 3D figures!?
+Once you have chosen your favorite character, perhaps it is time to join them in their adventures through one of their many story books, comic strips or by collecting Moomin mugs, bowls, plates and 3D figures found here!

 Moomin Valley can open up a whole new world of fun and exciting discovery for you and your children and you can begin your first Moomin journey at NØRDIK!!